 - 1 tbsp extra virgin olive oil

-- In a medium soup pot add the olive oil, split peas, potato, onions, celery stalks, turmeric and chili flakes, and cook for five minutes over low heat.
+- In a medium soup pot add the olive oil, split peas, potato, onions, celery stalks, turmeric and chili flakes.
+Cook for five minutes over low heat.

 - Add the water, turn the heat to medium and bring to boil.